felixge/pprofutils/README.md

 ## Tutorial: Generate a fake pprof profile

-My primary use case for this tool is to quickly generate fake pprof profiles, mostly for creating educational content.
+My primary use case for this tool is to quickly generate fake pprof profiles for creating educational content.

 This can be done by simply creating a file called `profile.txt` with the following content: